 This was another trip that required no individual visa (like my previous trip to Hunan and Hubei).
 The 4-hour non-stop flight stopped at the Huangshan Tunxi International Airport at 9PM.
 Some local officials with banners saying that this was the first flight from Ho Chi Minh City.
 They also gave us some Chinese and Vietnamese flags.
 I learned that this trip was sponsored by China.
 That was why this tour of 6 days was so cheap.
 With the same amount of money, I might have bought the plane tickets only.

-I was asked in English by some customs officers how many times I’ve been to China.
+I was asked in English by two customs officers how many times I’ve been to China.
 This time I didn’t have to scan my finger prints any more.
 It was my easiest Chinese customs check ever.
 I loved Huangshan!

 Because of taking photos for some local newspapers or promotion(?), it took us all an hour to get out of the airport.
 Around 30 mins later, I could lie down on my bed and call it a night.

 Outside of my window I saw a pine tree with the top turning to the the color of fall.
 I hoped to see more autumn leaves on this Jiangnan trip.